 There are many choices that can fit your time frame and budget.
 Programs are typically for the summer, semester, or academic year.
 If you aren’t able to spend many months away, short term travel study is also available, lasting only a few weeks.

 Another option that is often overlooked is the ability to study abroad multiple times.
 Students who choose to pursue more than one program abroad will often do a combination of semester and summer programs.
 Some students, however, will choose to spend back-to-back semesters abroad.
 Fall in Namibia and springtime in Germany?
 Sounds cool to me!

-9. What types of housing are available to me?
+9. What type of housing is available to me?

 Options vary and usually include student apartments, residential halls (dorms), and homestays with local families.
 Each presents its own level of cultural immersion and degree of independence.
 Depending on how your program arranges housing, you may be living with other international students or locals.

 Remember to reflect on all of your housing options to determine what will be the most comfortable for you (while still being challenging and a learning experience!).
 If you are going to a country very different then your home country, you may consider living with a more familiar individual to help balance the outside stressors.
 Others may dive headfirst into an extremely cultural experience, including living with a family, etc.

 Also remember to consider the location of the city you are aiming to study abroad in.
 Larger cities will have more amenities and comfort items than a more immersive experience in the countryside.